Krutoy242/Craft.zs/README.md

 ## Installation

-Drop this repo into your Minecraft 1.12 `scripts/craft` folder.
+Drop content of this repo into your Minecraft 1.12 `scripts/craft/` folder.

 **Extended Crafting** mod optional.